Kuilsé Region

-Centre-Nord (/fr/, "North Central") is one of thirteen administrative regions of Burkina Faso, a landlocked country in Africa.
-The population of Centre-Nord in 2019 was 1,872,126.
+Kuilsé, sometimes rendered as Koulsé and formerly known as Centre-Nord (/fr/, "North Central"), is one of 17 administrative regions of Burkina Faso, a landlocked country in Africa.
+The population of Kuilsé in 2019 was 1,872,126.
 The region's capital is Kaya.
 Three provinces—Bam, Namentenga, and Sanmatenga—make up the region.

 As of 2019, the population of the region was 1,872,126 with 52.6% females.
 The population in the region was 9.13% of the total population of the country.
 The child mortality rate was 55, infant mortality rate was 64 and the mortality of children under five was 116.
 As of 2007, the literacy rate in the region was 16.6%, compared to a national average of 28.3%.
 The coverage of cereal need compared to the total production of the region was 70.00%.

 Geography

 Most of Burkina Faso is a wide plateau formed by riverine systems and is called falaise de Banfora.
 There are three major rivers, the Red Volta, Black Volta and White Volta, which cuts through different valleys.
 The climate is generally hot, with unreliable rains across different seasons.
 Gold and quartz are common minerals found across the country, while manganese deposits are also common.
-The dry season is usually from October to May and rains are common during the wet season from June to September.
+The dry season is usually from October to May, and rains are common during the wet season from June to September.
 The soil texture is porous and hence the yield is also poor.
 The average elevation is around 200 m to 300 m above mean sea level.
-Among West African countries, Burkino Faso has the largest elephant population and the country is replete with game reserves.
+Among West African countries, Burkina Faso has the largest elephant population, and the country is replete with game reserves.
 The northern regions are generally arid and usually have scrub land and semi-deserts.
 The principal river is the Red Volta, that originates in the northern region and drains into Ghana.
 The areas near the rivers usually have flies like tsetse and similium, which are carriers of sleep sickness and river blindness.
 The average rainfall in the region is around 25 cm compared to southern regions that receive only 100 cm rainfall.